mmu2023AppliedWebDevGroup4/Year3AppliedWebDesign/1_user_and_competitor_research/proposal.md

 The main business objectives for this site are:
 1. To create an eco friendly Urban Clothing Brand targetted at 16-30 year olds based in Manchester
-2. To contribute to the local area by offering a percentage of profits to
+2. To contribute to the local area by offering a percentage of profits to to local charities and

 ## Primary audience(s)